-Recognizing the mutual benefits derived from international cooperation in agriculture, NIFA is increasingly turning to meaningful partnerships with other countries and organizations.
-These include partnerships with USAID's PEER Program, IWYP, BARD, BBSRC, the Food and Agriculture Research Initiative with Ireland and Northern Ireland, the INFEWS partnership with NSF, CATIE and CGIAR.
+Recognizing the mutual benefits derived from international cooperation in agriculture, NIFA is establishing meaningful partnerships with other countries and organizations.
+These include partnerships with USAID's PEER Program, IWYP, BARD, BBSRC, the Food and Agriculture Research Initiative with Ireland and Northern Ireland, several partnerships with the National Science Foundation, CATIE and CGIAR.
 The Center for International Programs facilitates linkages between NIFA-funded programs and these partners to achieve greater global impact.

 Partnerships for Enhanced Engagement in Research (PEER) - PEER is a competitive grants program that invites scientists in developing countries, partnered with USG-supported collaborators, to apply for USAID funding to support research and capacity-building activities on topics with strong potential development impacts.
 U.S. researchers with eligible NIFA awards can opt to partner with developing country scientists seeking to be funded by USAID.

 International Wheat Yield Partnership (IWYP) Program - NIFA aims to support the G20 nations’ Wheat Initiative, which is committed to coordinating wheat research in the areas of genetics, genomics, physiology, breeding, and agronomy internationally.
 NIFA recently announced the award of $3.4 million for research into the development of new wheat varieties that are adapted to different geographical regions and environmental conditions.

 Partnership with the U.S.-Israel Binational Agricultural Research and Development Fund (BARD) - This program promotes collaboration between U.S. and Israeli scientists and engineers.
 In 2014, NIFA and BARD identified shared priorities, resulting in several collaborative projects that were jointly funded through BARD and NIFA's Agriculture and Food Research Initiative (AFRI) program.